-The relative contribution of the WR star was derived based on the strength of the Balmer lines and on diagnostic He\,{\sc i} lines in the spectrum.
+The relative contribution of the WR star was derived based on the strength of the Balmer lines as well as diagnostic He\,{\sc i} lines in the spectrum.
 The N\,{\sc v} resonance line in the UV, stemming solely from the WR star, also helped to constrain the relative light ratio of the components.
 The lack of apparent He\,{\sc ii} lines and the SED of the system implies that the secondary is cool.
-The temperature derived in this work for the WR component is comparable to that derived by H14.
+The temperature derived here for the WR component is comparable to that derived by H14.
 In contrast, when accounting for the secondary companion, the luminosity of the WR star drops by about 2\,dex compared to the very high luminosity of $\log L \approx 8\,[L_\odot]$ reported by H14.
-While still high, the luminosity derived in this study is in line with other hydrogen rich stars of similar spectral types.
+While still high, the luminosity derived here is in line with other hydrogen rich stars of similar spectral types.
 Because H14 neglected the dilution caused by the B supergiant, the transformed radius is almost an order of magnitude smaller in this study.
-The discrepancy in the mass-loss rate compared to H14 is less extreme owing to the counteracting correlations $\dot{M} \propto L^{1/3}$ and $\dot{M} \propto R_\text{t}^{-3/2}$.
+The discrepancy in the mass-loss rate compared to H14 is less extreme due to the counteracting correlations $\dot{M} \propto L^{1/3}$ and $\dot{M} \propto R_\text{t}^{-3/2}$.

 The WR component in the system has a unique round-shaped emission profile that is reminiscent of rotation profiles.
 Therefore, H14 adopted $v \sin i \approx 2000$\,\kms~to reproduce it.
-Since such a high value implies very large corotation radii \citep[see][]{Shenar2014}, we do not assume this rotation, hence the larger terminal velocity derived in this study.
+Since such a high value implies very large co-rotation radii \citep[see][]{Shenar2014}, we do not assume this rotation here, hence the larger terminal velocity derived in this study.
 However, we note that the models cannot fully reproduce the round shape of the He\,{\sc ii}\,$\lambda 4686$ line using the standard $\beta$-law.

 More data would be needed to derive a consistent evolutionary model for the system.
-Given the high luminosity of the primary and the current lack of evidence pointing toward a close, interacting companion, we classified the WR primary as w-WR.
+Given the high luminosity of the primary and the current lack of evidence pointing towards a close, interacting companion, we classify the WR primary as w-WR here.